xitop/edzed/docs/sblocks.rst

 .. class:: ValuePoll(name, *, func, interval, init_timeout=None, initdef=edzed.UNDEF, **block_kwargs)

   A source of measured or computed values.
   This block outputs the result of an acquisition function *func* every *interval* seconds.

+  :param Callable func:
-  The *func* argument should be a regular function (defined with ``def``) or a coroutine function (defined with ``async def``).
+    The data acquisition function *func*.
+It could be a regular function (defined with ``def``) or a coroutine function (defined with ``async def``).

-  The *interval* may be written also as a
-  :ref:`string with time units<Time intervals with units>`.
+  :param interval:

-  The interval is measured between function calls.
+    The interval between function calls.
 The duration of the call itself represents an additional delay.
+  :type interval: int or float or str

   A data acquisition error (i.e. any unhandled exception in *func*) terminates the simulation.
   If a real value could become unavailable, the function should handle such condition.
 It has these basic options: